 You'd want to set someone as the Tech role if they need to:

 - Manage maintenance windows

 - Access the server over SSH.

 The main difference between the Tech role and the Site-Only role is SSH access and the ability to manage all sites on the account.
-If they only need to access a single site, you'll likely want to go with a lower access level like Site-Only or SFTP-Only.
+If they only need to access a single site, you'll likely want to go with a lower access level like App-Only or App-Only-Minimal.

 This role is similar to the Tech role, but only allows the user to access a specific site on your account.
 You'd want to set a user to this role if you need to allow access to things like SFTP, access backups, submit tickets, or manage things like DNS for a single site without giving them access to all sites like a Tech user would.

 An app-only user should only be someone that you trust, since they will have access to things like backups, DNS, databases, support tickets, and other things that could impact how your site is configured on the server.

 This is the most limited role, but also a common one for people who only need to manage files on a specific site.
 If you're hiring a 3rd-party developer or someone else that is just making code-related changes, this is almost always the best role for them to have.

 A user that has been assigned the app-only-minimal role will be able to manage files on a site over SFTP, but won't have access to other account-related features that could impact how your site is configured.

 When giving someone else access to your account, always do so by inviting them as a collaborator.
 For information on adding a collaborator to your account, see our article on managing collaborators.